paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ## Compliance Queries

-* Return all processes that are regulated, how much time each step takes, and who owns the steps in the workflow
+* Return all processes that are regulated, how much time each step takes, and who owns the steps in the workflow.
+This query will ensure clear ownership and accountability for achieving compliance

 ```Cypher
 MATCH (People)-[:RESPONSIBLE]->(Process)